rtrzebinski/k8s-minecraft-bedrock-server/README.md

 logs                           See server logs
 ```

 On start it will create a `~/minecraft-data` folder - it can be backed up by copying to another path/drive.
-To restore the backup restore these files and restat the server.
+To restore the backup restore those files and restat the server.